appium/appium-uiautomator2-driver/README.md

 #### Returns

-A dictionary where each key is the diplay identifier and the value has the following keys:
+A dictionary where each key is the display identifier and the value has the following keys:
 - `id`: The same display identifier
 - `name`: Display name
 - `isDefault`: Whether this display is the default one